webdriverio/appium-boilerplate/README.md

 ### Drag And Drop

-Drag and Drop an element can be a complex gesture to automate with Appium.
-The demo app has a simple puzzle that hopefully makes it easier and fun to understand how to implement a drag and drop in WebdriverIO.
-The test can be found [here](./tests/specs/app.drag.and.drop.spec.ts) and the drag and drop implementation can be found in [this](./tests/screenobjects/DragScreen.ts)-file.
+Drag-and-drop an element can be a complex gesture to automate with Appium.
+The demo app has a simple puzzle that hopefully makes it easier and fun to understand how to implement a drag-and-drop in WebdriverIO.
+The test can be found [here](./tests/specs/app.drag.and.drop.spec.ts) and the drag-and-drop implementation can be found in [this](./tests/screenobjects DragScreen.ts) file.

 This file will now only hold the [`touchAction`](https://webdriver.io/docs/api/browser/touchAction/) way of using the drag and drop Gesture.
 The `touchPerform` is the *old* JSONWP way of implementing a gesture and is not W3C compatible.
 The `touchAction` is the new official W3C implementation of a gesture.